 Ankle braces can be used in a variety of situations, from everyday activity to sports with high intensity level.
 If you experience regular ankle pain from tendonitis, plantar fasciitis, tendonitis or just general pain, an ankle sleeve with primary protection and compression can help soothe pain.
 When playing sports, an ankle brace is an excellent tool to help prevent future injury or re-aggravate an old injury.
 Also, when recovering from ankle surgery, ankle braces help to keep the ankle supported and limit movement to aid in the recovery process.

 For normal cases, such as prevention from sprains, many may prefer to use the taping method instead of using an ankle brace.
 Though both ankles taping and wearing an ankle brace during sports can reduce the risk of an ankle sprain but an ankle brace is generally considered the best choice for ankle joint protection.
 This is because ankle braces are not only thicker but also more durable than tapes, which means more and longer support for the ankle.
 Sometimes, you may find someone saying “ankle brace hurts my foot”.
-Most of the cases, this happens due to the poor quality ankle braces and for that, you need to know how to choose the best ankle brace for sprain.
+Most of cases, this happens due to the poor quality ankle braces and for that, you need to know how to choose the best ankle brace for a sprain.

 Our top picks for you